CANDELbio/conjtalk2023/presentation.md

 - Harmonization is a big problem in biology
 - Harmonization is harder than you might expect
-- Harmonization is where too much time gets spent instead of science Harmonization problems propagate and impact science quality
+- Harmonization is where too much time gets spent instead of science
+- Harmonization problems propagate and impact science quality

+---
+## Data harmonization

 - Errors creep in
 - People spend too much time hunting them down
 - People spend too much time hypothesizing about the wrong things and solving the wrong problems